 Welcome to the Frank Lloyd Wright Virtual Classroom

-The Virtual Classroom combines fun, real-world lessons with Wright’s famed principles of organic architecture and solutions-based design, each STEAM-focused lesson will offer students its own variation of hands-on activities that encourage them to think critically and creatively.
+The Virtual Classroom combines fun, real-world lessons with Wright’s famed principles of organic architecture and solutions-based design.
+Each STEAM-focused activity will offer students hands-on projects that encourage creative and critical thinking.

 This project was funded in part by generous grants from: